NourWarrag/HackerNews.Api/README.md

 1. Set the `HackerNews.Api` project as the startup project
 2. Press `F5` to start debugging the application
 3. Navigate to `https://localhost:<port>/api/HackerNews/TopStories?numberOfStories=<number>` in your web browser or Postman to fetch the top stories from the Hacker News API
+4. or Navigate to '`https://localhost:<port>/swagger/index.html' and use swagger ui.

 ## Assumptions